-North Yorkshire offer School offer Statutory assessment/ Education Health Care Plans For a very few children more help will be needed than is normally available through the school's own resources.
+North Yorkshire offer School offer Statutory assessment/ Education Health Care Plans For a very few number of children more help will be needed than is normally avail- able through the school's own resources.
 Schools, parents and other agencies may decide that it is necessary to request a statutory assessment through the local authority.
 Your school, or a Parent Partnership Co-ordinator can talk to you about this in more detail From time to time children may not make progress despite receiving additional support in school and from external agencies.
 In consultation with parents and other agencies, the school may decide to make a request for an Education, Health Care Assessment (EHCAR).
+Sometimes, children's needs are very complex and they need more immediate multi agency support.
+In these circumstances we will also make a request for an EHCP.
+We are very experienced in the process and will support parents at all stages.
 Key contacts All mainstream schools have a SENCo.
 They, along with your child's class teacher, will be able to discuss your child's needs with you, the support for learning that the school is providing to meet their needs, and what expectations the school has for your child's progress.
 At Childhaven we adopt an open door' policy.
-Parents and carers are encouraged to speak with Head teacher, or Key Person about any concerns they may have.
-An appointment will be made at the earliest opportunity if timing is not immediately convenient.
+Parents and carers are encour- aged to speak with Head teacher, or Key Person about any concerns they may have.
+An appointment can be made at the earliest opportunity if timing is not immediately convenient.
 They will be able to discuss any support your child is receiving with you.
-If you wish to discuss your child's needs please contact the SENCo (01723 373231)who will be able to talk about how Childhaven Nursery School can support children with SEND.
+If you wish to discuss your child's needs please contact Mrs Kindness, our SENCo (01723 373231)who will be able to talk about how Childha- ven Nursery School can support children with SEND.